Whether swing trading or not, the fundamentals of making money in the markets are very similar no matter what time frame we want to trade.

 Traders know that price often bounces off these levels, and many therefore use them as entry levels.
 To this extent, support and resistance become a self-fulfilling prophecy.

-Thus, it’s essential for all traders to be aware of them even if they do not themselves rely on them.
+Thus, all traders need to be aware of them even if they do not rely on them.

 In the context of swing trading, when we are looking for confirmation of a move, a great way to use EMAs is to look for crossovers.